ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 ## How to run tests

+Note - when you run sample tests first time right after cloning the repo - the first run might fail with unexpected error coming from FireFox driver, please try to run it again and it should go away.
+I see this sometimes and it is related to WebDriverManager and how it manages browser drivers when downloading them first time.

 ### Method 1

 Most likely, during local development, you will be running your tests using green "run" icon on the left of your test method names.